Enterprise-grade DeFi and Smart Contracts blockchain built on Cosmos SDK

 That said, the network has recently been undergoing some significant changes and adjustments.

 Agoric Beta is the second software update of Agoric and introduces the foundational elements of their economy.
-Using Agoric’s Testnet environment, developers can rapidly build and deploy smart contracts on top of a prosperous economy that incorporates test versions of their new BLD staking token and RUN local currency.
+Using Agoric’s Testnet environment, developers can rapidly build and deploy smart contracts on top of an economy that incorporates test versions of their new BLD staking token and $IST local currency.

 Furthermore, a new collection of DeFi building blocks gives access to the Beta app, where users can open treasury vaults or interact with the automated market maker.
 At the core of Beta, this is the first time Agoric has a visible contract (also known as open-source) for the community.

 But that’s not all.
-On March 22, 2021, at 06:00 (UTC+3), Agoric launched their Incentivized Testnet.
+On March 22, 2021, Agoric launched their Incentivized Testnet.
 The Agoric testnet was a series of global, competitive challenges for validators to prepare, learn and earn points in advance of Agoric’s Mainnet, which launched on November 21st, 2021.

 The Testnet consisted of five phases, which focused on testing a different aspect of validating and securing the Agoric blockchain network.
 Phase 1 was focused on onboarding, phase 2 on infrastructure, phase 3 on economic security, phase 4 was a stress test, and phase 5 was adversarial.
-For a rough timeline, see the image below.
+See the timeline in the image below.

 Agoric Economy Assets

 Agoric has two digital assets that are closely connected.
-The first one is BLD, which is used for securing the network, voting, and governance.
-Furthermore, BLD also provides stability for RUN.
-The second asset is RUN, a local currency used to pay for goods, services, and execution fees.
-The RUN asset is easily adaptable as payment for DApps built on the blockchain and is the primary mechanism for paying validators.
-Additionally, RUN is what makes it easy for developers to glue DApps together in the Beta Testnet.
+The $BLD token, which is used for securing the network, and governance.
+Furthermore, $BLD also provides stability for $IST, the second asset of the network. $IST is a local currency used to pay for goods, services, and execution fees.
+The $IST asset is easily adaptable as payment for DApps built on the blockchain and is the primary mechanism for paying validators.
+Additionally, $IST is what makes it easy for developers to glue DApps together in the Beta Testnet.

-So, with RUN, users can bring in collateral, mint RUN against the brought-in collateral as a loan.
-And then use that RUN to pay transaction fees and pay for other goods and services.
-Keep in mind that minting RUN is the only way to obtain the asset.
+So, with $IST, users can bring in collateral, mint $IST against the brought-in collateral as a loan.
+And then use that $IST to pay transaction fees and pay for other goods and services.
+Keep in mind that minting $IST is the only way to obtain the asset.

 Because of this widespread use, barriers to build on Agoric will be lower than on numerous protocols, and Agoric may well support a thriving community of blockchain developers.
 Agoric blockchain’s smart-contract approach helps solve many challenges and already has applications in DeFi and more traditional industries such as Logistics.
 Finally, because Agoric is built on the Cosmos SDK, it will be interoperable with one of the fastest-growing blockchain ecosystems, in which Stakin has been involved as a validator on multiple blockchains over the past years.
 For all these reasons, we are very excited to be taking part in the latest testnet of Agoric and looking forward to offering validation services on Mainnet, as well as other contributions.